Fondation Vuitton exterior view

 Inaugurated in 1989 as a new entrance to the museum, the Louvre Pyramid by Chinese-American architect Ieoh Ming Pei quickly became a landmark in its own right.
 Made up of 673 glass panels, it has the same proportions as the Great Pyramid of Giza, and the shape is an apt choice given the museum’s remarkable collection of ancient Egyptian pieces.
 An inverted pyramid can also be found in the underground shopping mall, the Carrousel du Louvre!

-Musée du Louvre%252C Paris
+Musée du Louvre

-Things to do at the Louvre Museum
+Things to do at and around the Musée du Louvre

 Seine Musicale